kislerdm/itsalarysurvey/index.md

 The raw data can be found <a href="https://docs.google.com/spreadsheets/d/1DjPgQeBu53I0Dws4YMbXyyQdWDLpMtkSu4FhGux0epY/edit#gid=1727021736" target="_blank" rel="noopener">here</a>.

-The site is WIP, please get in touch if you would like to contribute.
+The site is WIP, please <a href="https://www.linkedin.com/in/dkisler/" target="_blank" rel="noopener">get in touch</a> if you would like to contribute.